jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 If you are writing your own custom application that is separate from the Alfresco and Share WARs you don't need the Alfresco Maven SDK.
 But if you intend to write code that runs within either of those web applications, the Alfresco Maven SDK is where you need to start.

 A quick word about versions.
-This tutorial assumes you are using Alfresco Maven SDK 3.0.1 which works with Alfresco 4.2.7 and higher.
+This tutorial assumes you are using Alfresco Maven SDK 4.0 which works with Alfresco 6.0.1 and higher.
+If you are using a version of Alfresco older than 6.0.1 but greater than or equal to 4.2.7, you can use version 3.0.1 of the SDK.
+The biggest difference between 4.0 and 3.0.1 is the use of Docker instead of an embedded Tomcat and in-memory database.

 If you are using a version of Alfresco newer than 4.0 but older than 4.2.7 you can use version 2.x of the SDK.
 You can use the 2.x version of the SDK with this and other tutorials if you must, but you'll almost surely be affected by some differences.
 If you are using a version of Alfresco older than 4.x you'll have to use the old Ant-based SDK.
 The rest of this document won't apply to you.

 Now you have a high-level understanding of Apache Maven, AMPs, and the Alfresco Maven SDK.
 It's time to see them in action.

 Your First Project
 ==================
 Let me show you how easy it can be to get started with Alfresco development using the Alfresco Maven SDK.
-Before I start I'm going to assume you have JDK 1.8 installed as well as Apache Maven 3.
+Before I start I'm going to assume you have the following installed:

+* Oracle JDK 1.8
+* Apache Maven 3.3.9
+* Docker 18.09
+* Docker Compose 1.23

 You don't need to download anything else.
 Seriously.
 Not even Alfresco.

  1. Create an empty directory.
 It doesn't matter where it is or what you call it.
 I'll refer to it as $TUTORIAL_HOME.
 We're going to be creating some additional directories in here shortly.